-Next, add these up so you have a good idea of how much money you owe each month.
-In another column, list your take home pay.
-Be sure to include all household income, if you have joint finances.
+Next, add these up so you know how much money you owe each month.
+In another column, list your take-home pay.
+Be sure to include all household income if you have joint finances.

-Hopefully, your take home pay is greater than the amount of your monthly fixed expenses, including your debt.
-If not, then you need to take some immediate action to get ahead of the curve.
+Hopefully, your take-home pay is greater than the amount of your monthly fixed expenses, including your debt.
+If not, you need to take immediate action to get ahead of the curve.

 Look up the Servicemembers Civil Relief Act (SCRA)

-The Servicemembers Civil Relief Act (SCRA) offers military members many protections, including the ability to have interest rates reduced to 6% when they join the military, or when they are activated if they are members of the Guard or Reserves.
+The Servicemembers Civil Relief Act (SCRA) offers military members many protections, including the ability to have interest rates reduced to 6% when they join the military or activated if they are members of the Guard or Reserves.
 Some companies will also reduce interest rates if you deploy.